joseeden/All-Things-Docker-and-Kubernetes/lab20_Create_and_Manage_Cluster_using_kubeadm/README.md

 This process can be customized to suit your requirements, such as providing your own CA, external etcd key-value store, or the network plugin.

 Initialize the control-plane node using the init command.
-The CIDR block we specified is the default one sued by Calico.
+The CIDR block we specified is the default one used by Calico.
 This command will output the whole initialization process.

 ```bash
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --kubernetes-version=stable-1.24